Lakeview Pantry is supporting our neighbors and their families during the COVID-19 emergency response.

-- Please wait in line – 6 feet apart, as indicated by the tape on the sidewalk – as your information is processed, and when it’s your turn, you will be brought a standard supply of nutritious groceries.
-There will be no personal shopping during the COVID-19 outbreak.
+- Please wait in line as your information is processed, and when it’s your turn, you will be brought a standard supply of nutritious groceries.
+There will be no personal shopping during the COVID-19 pandemic.

 - We understand you may receive some food items you’re not fond of.
-You may give your unwanted items to a neighbor in need, or let the staff member or volunteer know you don’t want something and they can return it inside.
-PLEASE DO NOT discard these items outside the building or in the Walgreens parking lot (at our Sheridan Market).
+You may give your unwanted items to a neighbor in need, or let the staff member or volunteer know you don’t want something and they can return it.
+PLEASE DO NOT discard these items outside the building.

 We understand that this model does not allow for choice of products, but to reduce the chances of virus transmission, we need to provide service as quickly and safely as possible.
 Please know that you will receive a variety of healthy foods from each of the main categories including: dairy, meats, dry goods, and produce.